 The archaeology of the rest of the route between Longcliffe and Buxton was also somewhat confused and in parts rather inadequate, having accumulated haphazardly since Tristram and Smithard wrote about Roman Buxton and The Street over a century ago.
-We hope this report has served to clarify a number of the outstanding issues and brought the available knowledge together into a single reference.
+The Society hope this report has served to clarify a number of the outstanding issues and brought the available knowledge together into a single reference.
+In the course of this study, several new key pieces of documentary evidence were found.
+The first, from the British Library, the 1723 map of Brassington Moor showing the Street turning towards Wirksworth, which confirmed Burdett's 1767 map; secondly, from the Derbyshire Record Office, is the feoffment land agreement dated 1613 which names the "Highe Streete" as leading between Brassington and Wirksworth.
+Thirdly, there is the corrected location of Professor Cameron's mistaken Street Cross place-name.